Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Examples:

-where $i(a)=(a,0)$ and $\pi(a,c) = c$.
-Notice that $pi \circ i=\pi(a,c)\circ(a,0)=\pi(a,0)=0$.
-Thus $\partial^2=0$ map is satisfied.
+where i(a)=(a,0) and π(a,c)=c.
+Notice that pii=π(a,c)(a,0)=π(a,0)=0.
+Thus 2=0 map is satisfied.

-When $A=Z$ a $Z$ module with $C=Z/nZ$, above sequence becomes
+When A=Z a Z module with C=Z/nZ, above sequence becomes

-If we consider $A=Z$ and $C=Z/nZ$, we can consider these as extension of $C$ by $A$.
+If we consider A=Z and C=Z/nZ, we can consider these as extension of C by A.

 Friday, July 31, 2020